cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 analysis.
 To effectively gain energy efficiency with some applications, significant software dependencies may be required.
 Control algorithms may rely on optimization software like machine learning packages, or other numerical packages.
-The application being optimized my be composed of millions of lines of code, and there may be significant coupling between the application and control algorithm.
+The application being optimized may be composed of millions of lines of code, and there may be significant coupling between the application and control algorithm.
 For these reasons, restricting the privileges of the processes running the control algorithm reduces software